Partitioned Hive recipes¶

 Then you don’t need to do anything special to deal with partitioning : your query will only run over the selected input partitions and will write directly in the requested output partition.

-Even though Hive recipes look like SQL recipes, they act on HDFS datasets, which use files-based partitioning, while some SQL recipes use column-based partitioning.
+Even though Hive recipes look like SQL recipes, they act on HDFS datasets, which use files-based partitioning, while SQL recipes can only use column-based partitioning.

 What data is read at input ?¶